tvanmaren/Galvanize_Classified_3/README.md

 ### Getting Started

 Copy your files from **Part 1** into your project directory.
-This is important - make sure you don't edit the part 1 files so we can evaluate each part independently.
+This is important: make sure you don't edit the part 1 files so we can evaluate each part independently.
 This also allows you to redo pieces of this assessment individually.

 ### Requirements